qriouslad/tiny-tweaks-no-settings/README.md

 This version has no settings.
 An improved version with a settings page can be found at [https://github.com/qriouslad/tiny-tweaks-settings-api](https://github.com/qriouslad/tiny-tweaks-settings-api).
 Another version that uses Codestar framework instead of the Settings API can be found at [https://github.com/qriouslad/tiny-tweaks-codestar](https://github.com/qriouslad/tiny-tweaks-codestar)

-You can find the full talk at: Coming soon.
+You can find the full talk at: coming soon on [wordpress.tv](https://wordpress.tv/)

 You can find the slides at: [https://bowo.io/wcmy24](https://bowo.io/wcmy24)